• Skip to primary navigation

 • Goulash – Make comforting, hearty Goulash in your Instant Pot!
 This American version of Goulash could not be easier or more delicious.
 It cooks perfectly every time and is done in only 30 minutes.
 Perfect easy dinner any night of the week!

-• Chicken Noodle Soup – Make a batch of comforting Chicken Noodle Soup in the Instant Pot!
-Using a pressure cooker will save you time and will produce the most perfectly cooked soup you’ll ever taste.
+• Chicken Noodle Soup made using a pressure cooker will save you time and will produce the most perfectly cooked soup you’ll ever taste.
 Great, quick meal for any night of the week or for your next gathering!

-• Mashed Potatoes – Instant Pot Mashed Potatoes are creamy, smooth, delicious and easy to prepare.
+• Mashed Potatoes are creamy, smooth, delicious and easy to prepare.
 No boiling or saucepan/stovetop cleaning required with this side dish.
 The Instant Pot gets this easy mashed potato recipe done in 30 minutes!

-• Chicken Tortilla Soup – This Instant Pot Chicken Tortilla Soup is the BEST!
+• Chicken Tortilla Soup is the BEST!
 It is packed with flavor, it is super easy to make and it tastes like it’s been cooked low and slow all day long.
 Throw it together for your next family dinner OR your next big gathering.
 Either way, it’ll get devoured!

 Cook a tender, perfectly roasted whole chicken in your Instant Pot rotisserie-style in less than an hour!
 This recipe turns out perfectly every time.
 Perfect for an easy dinner or to have on hand for added protein in your favorite chicken recipes throughout the week.
 No need to run out for a fresh rotisserie chicken!